Litespeed: History

-David Lynskey's titanium frame building days started in a custom machine shop known as Southeast Machine started by his father William.
-The shop specialized in exotic metals (mainly titanium).
-His interest in bicycles began when he took up cycling while recovering from a running injury.
-He used leftover titanium from a job at Olin Chemical to build the first frame in the early 80's.
-Frame after frame was made until one was deemed show worthy and taken to the Long Beach bike show in 1987.
-Thus began the journey that would make Litespeed the go-to authority on titanium bicycles.
-In 1999, after the death of William Lynskey, David decided to sell the company to American Bicycle Group.
-In 2006 David opened Lynskey Performance Designs.
+Litespeed bicycles were first brought to market by David Lynskey at the Long Beach bike show in 1987.
+American Bicycle Group purchased the brand in 1999.

-Litespeed bicycles have been tested and ridden by many in the competitive cycling and triathlon world (all under the Lynskey family's time owning the company): Tour de France cyclists Greg LeMond, Robbie McEwen, and Lance Armstrong; wheel innovator Steve Hed; IRONMAN competitors Tim DeBoom and Cameron Brown; Olympians Simon Whitefield, Jeff Kabush, the ITU Triathlon World Cup champion Vanessa Fernandes (Portugal), and 59-time French champion and 13-time world champion Jeannie Longo.
+Litespeed bicycles have been tested and ridden by many in the competitive cycling and triathlon world: Tour de France cyclists Greg LeMond, Robbie McEwen, and Lance Armstrong; wheel innovator Steve Hed; IRONMAN competitors Tim DeBoom and Cameron Brown; Olympians Simon Whitefield, Jeff Kabush, the ITU Triathlon World Cup champion Vanessa Fernandes (Portugal), and 59-time French champion and 13-time world champion Jeannie Longo.

 In the 1999 Tour de France, Lance Armstrong rode a titanium Litespeed Blade painted and labeled as a Trek during time trials.
 Several professionals have ridden Litespeeds painted as other brands.
 European brands such as Eddy Merckx and Bianchi have contracted Litespeed to construct titanium frames in their own lines.

 Litespeed purchased Merlin (bicycles) and Quintana Roo in 2000 from Saucony, and trademark of Tomac in 2001.
 In March 2011, American Bicycle Group announced that bicycle retailer Competitive Cyclist of Little Rock, Arkansas had acquired the rights to the Merlin Metalworks brand.

 Litespeed has also sponsored the professional cycling teams Lotto–Adecco, DFL–Cyclingnews–Litespeed, Calyon/Litespeed Pro Cycling, and Team Maxxis.
 In 2014, Litespeed announced that they would sponsor the Astellas Pro Cycling Team for three seasons.

 Litespeed has been a contractor and consultant to NASA for projects that require titanium-intensive sub-assemblies including the landing gear on the Mars Curiosity Rover.

+Litespeed was honored at a "Made in America Showcase" event at the White House in 2019.
+Litespeed frames are made in the USA of globally sourced materials.